Electrov201/WebProject/README.md

 4. Test the new service section across all devices
 5. Update the service grid layout if necessary

+### Updating Business Hours
+To modify the business hours displayed on the contact page:

+1. Edit the hours-grid section in contact.html
+2. Update the weekday and Friday hours as needed
+3. Test the appearance on both desktop and mobile views

 ### Content Updates
 For general content updates: